deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Sean could only shake his head vigorously.
 "That makes you perfect." he countered.
 "You know what's at stake."

 Ben exhaled at length through his nose, shaking his head.
-"I guess…" he paused to think, resting his thumb thoughtfully on the end of his nose before continuing.
+"I guess..." he paused to think, resting his thumb thoughtfully on the end of his nose before continuing.

-"…Look, between you and me, I kind of hate this Adam bloke's guts." he confided.
+"...Look, between you and me, I kind of hate this Adam bloke's guts." he confided.
 "I don't know WHY she puts up with him, and I think it's only a matter of time before he really hurts her."

 Sean nodded, listening.

-"But…you know, this is Ava we're talking about.
+"But...you know, this is Ava we're talking about.
 She's not stupid, man."
 Ben shrugged.
 "You've said it yourself, you wish you had half her brain."

-"Yeah, but there's a difference between smart and…*smart* isn't there?"
+"Yeah, but there's a difference between smart and...*smart* isn't there?"
 Sean pointed out.

-"I'm just saying…maybe you should trust her to know what she's about."
+"I'm just saying...maybe you should trust her to know what she's about."

 Sean sipped his cup of tea.
 "Dude, if I asked her why she loves this Adam guy?
 I know exactly what she'd say." he said, setting it down.

 "What?"

-"She'd bang on about how he's '*doing something amazing*' and how they '*went through a lot together' and…*you know, all that stuff we've heard before, right?"
+"She'd bang on about how he's '*doing something amazing*' and how they '*went through a lot together' and...*you know, all that stuff we've heard before, right?"

-"Right…?"
+"Right...?"

-"From what she's told us…do you know ANYTHING about what this chap's like as a person?"
+"From what she's told us...do you know ANYTHING about what this chap's like as a person?"

 Ben hesitated.
-"Well, he's…She says he's a nice guy, and that he's…strong…" he suggested, lamely.
+"Well, he's...She says he's a nice guy, and that he's...strong..." he suggested, lamely.

 "Great.
 Nice.
 Wonderful!
 Is that *all* he is, do you think?"

-"Well…no, there's got to be more to him than that, hasn't there?"
+"Well...no, there's got to be more to him than that, hasn't there?"

 "If there is, she's never breathed a word of it to me."
 Sean shrugged.
 "I wonder if *she* even knows what he's like any more?"

-"Could be…I don't know, does the military change people that much?"
+"Could be...I don't know, does the military change people that much?"

 "He went into it when they were *seventeen*, Ben.
 They were last really together—like, full-time together—when they were sixteen.
 Are you the same as you were back then?"

-"…No, I guess I'm not."
+"...No, I guess I'm not."

 "Think he is?"